-It’s the deadline for school place offers and if you’re one of the many who’s been left at a loss as to what to do next, you’re certainly not alone.
-Here’s exactly what you can do if your child didn’t get into the school you wanted this year.
+It's the deadline for school place offers and if you're one of the many who's been left at a loss as to what to do next, you're certainly not alone.
+Here's exactly what you can do if your child didn't get into the school you wanted on National Offer Day.

 Because primary school classes are limited to a maximum number of 30 children for classes where children are between five and seven, your child’s application may be turned down if the school is already full.

 However, if you think the decision wasn’t right then there are still a couple of things you can do.
-You are entitled to an appeal if:
+You are entitled to a school appeal if:

 How to appeal a primary school place